 - Process for termination (mediation, collaborative process, litigation)

 - Parenting plan

-- To identify the legal issues and scope of the work.
+- Identifying the legal issues and scope of the work

-- To find out the basic facts necessary to determine the legal issues.
+- Finding out the basic facts necessary to determine the legal issues

-- To establish the financial terms of the representation.
+- Establishing the financial terms of the representation

 Whenever financial issues are present (child support, maintenance, property), you should bring copies of the following:

-- Your (and you spouse’s) most recent paystub and tax returns (with W-2’s) for the last two years;
+- Your (and your spouse’s) most recent pay stub and tax returns (with W-2s) for the last two years

 The lawyers in our firm strongly believe that alternative dispute resolution is an effective tool in resolving family law issues.
-Mediation is a powerful tool which often assists both sides in minimizing the negative impacts of divorce and separation.
-We are available to guide our clients through mediation and advice regarding other forms of dispute resolution such as Collaborative Law.
+Mediation is a powerful tool that often assists both sides in minimizing the negative impacts of divorce and separation.
+We are available to guide our clients through mediation and advice regarding other forms of dispute resolution such as collaborative law.